eternalai-org/eternalai/README.md

 ```

 ***Notes***:
-- The `--private-key` parameter is **optional**.
-If not provided, a new private key will be automatically generated.
+- The `-p` parameter means private key, and it is **optional**.
+If you don't provide a private key, the system will generate one and save it in `.env` file.

 ## Exporting Your Model Using the Command Line